carolinebridge-oicr/jbrowse-plugin-isoform-inspector/py-scripts/README.md

 ## Quickstart

-**coming soon**

-If you'd just like to see the project in action, the repository comes pre-equipped with some quickstart files, found in public/data.
+If you'd just like to see the project in action, the repository comes pre-equipped with a some quickstart file, found in public/data.

 ## Future work